 Mai Hosting provides SSL certificates for free for every site we host.
 We are experienced in site migrations and know how to convert a website to HTTPS.
 Talk to us about how to convert your website to HTTPS.

 Shared Web Hosting

 Shared web hosting is popular among many hosting providers.
 Shared hosting means that your website runs in a shared environment with multiple websites as a low-cost way of hosting your website.
 Some hosts charge as little as $2 a month for this type of service.
 It’s often hard to determine if the hosting provider has allocated enough server resources to the shared account.

-Touchstone offers shared hosting plans to our Level 1 accounts.
+Mai Hosting offers shared hosting plans to our Level 1 accounts.
 We ensure that your hosting plan has enough resources for pages to load quickly.
 In order to qualify for our Level 1 hosting and the server performance shown below, you need to be running your website on the content management system, WordPress, and on Mai Theme, our self-built theme for WordPress and the Genesis Framework.

 The success and foundation of your website are underpinned with website development and website hosting.
 The best web hosting magic happens when your web developers understand web hosting and performance.

-The Touchstone.io hosting platform includes the following features:
+The Mai Hosting platform includes the following features:

 - We include a staging/development site.

 - We always use SSL to protect you on the Internet (even on dev sites).